imagej/imagej.github.io/_pages/help/troubleshooting.md

 ### The easy way

-1. Press {% include key keys='Shift|\\' %} in ImageJ itself.
+1. Press {% include key keys='Shift|backslash' %} in ImageJ itself.
 If successful, it will open a new window with the stack trace.
 2. Press {% include key keys='Ctrl|A' %} to select it, then {% include key keys='Ctrl|C' %} to copy it to the clipboard.

 ### The fallback way